Toddlers who develop overweight but not underweight may be perceived by their mothers as healthyLast Updated : 27 July 2012

-Mothers of overweight toddlers tended to be more satisfied with their child's body size, but less accurate in judging it.
+Mothers of toddlers who have developed overweight tended to be more satisfied with their child's body size, but less accurate in judging it.
 In contrast, mothers of underweight toddlers judged their child’s actual body size more accurately but also expressed more dissatisfaction over it – they would have liked their toddler to be larger.
 These are the findings by a team of US researchers from the University of Maryland and the Johns Hopkins Bloomberg School of Public Health.

 Mothers (281) of toddlers (12-32 months) were recruited from two different child programme clinics in Maryland, USA, and provided with self-administered, computer-based questionnaires.
 Questions related to how they perceived their child’s body size, using the validated toddler silhouette scale.
 Accuracy was determined by asking mothers to respond to the question "Which picture looks most like your child?" in picking one of two silhouettes shown next to the baby's weight-for-length measurement.
 Satisfaction was determined by asking "Which picture do you want your child to look like?" and showing mothers the same silhouettes as in the accuracy-measurement.